ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 ..
 IMPORTANT::
-   Only follow this section to define a given location as the default for a specific endpoint
+   Only follow this section to define a given location as the default for a specific endpoint.

-Edit the :code:`restEndpoint` section of :code:`config.json` file to add an endpoint definition matching the location you want to use as a default for an endpoint to this specific endpoint.
+Edit the :code:`restEndpoint` section of the :code:`config.json` file to add an endpoint definition that matches your desired default endpoint location.

 In this example, :code:`custom-location` is the default location for the endpoint :code:`zenkotos3.com`: